chrysg0/BSE_Template_Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/y3VAmNlER5Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-# First Milestone
+# First Milestone: Rasberry Pi Installation and Setup

+My first milestone started with setting up the Rasberry pi and LCD monitor.
+An SD card was inserted into the Pi to supply storage and memory to the computer.
+Then, I copied code in Thonny and installed OpenCV in the Raspberry Pi terminal to recognize an image.
+After that, I used a jpg image from online for my code.
+I ran the code.py code, which was able to correctly detect the image's face.

+One of the challenges faced in the first milestone was getting the LCD monitor to connect to the Rasberry Pi and receive signal.

+In future milestones, the challenges to be addressed include:

+- I need a Rasberry Pi camera.

+To complete the project, the following steps will be taken in the next milestones:

+- I will set up the Rasberry Pi camera.
+- It will be able to detect things in the camera.

-For your first milestone, describe what your project is and how you plan to build it.
-You can include:
+**For your first milestone, describe what your project is and how you plan to build it.
+You can include:**
-- An explanation about the different components of your project and how they will all integrate together
+- **An explanation about the different components of your project and how they will all integrate together**
-- Technical progress you've made so far
+- **Technical progress you've made so far**
-- Challenges you're facing and solving in your future milestones
+- **Challenges you're facing and solving in your future milestones**
-- What your plan is to complete your project
+- **What your plan is to complete your project**

 **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**